- Best Demat Account for Beginners in India

 All of this changed once the world decided to ‘go digital’ - and the demat account was born.

-Requirements to open a demat account
+Requirements to open an account

 There are multiple types of charges which you will discover while opening and operating the account.
 Primarily there are 3 you’re likely to come across.